-What makes an effective lesson plan?
+What makes effective lesson planning in TEYL actually effective?
 How can we achieve this dream-like thing our TEYL administrators call efficacy?
 Keep reading to find out!

 Effective lesson planning is the core of a successful thematic unit or any lesson in general.
 As we mentioned in the essay/post which reflected on the contextualized language learning in TEYL, the most effective lesson plans are the lesson plans which create a meaningful context.
 Effective lessons also have a lot of interaction and content from subjects other than English.